xxsimoxx/xsx-spoof-ua/README.md

 ## Change your User Agent to whatever you want.

-Go to Settings > Spoof User Agent to configure the User Agent exposed when doing HTTP request.
+Go to Settings > Spoof User Agent to configure the User Agent exposed when doing HTTP requests.